 Add water again to dal and soak the dal for 45 minutes.
 Discard water and grind the dal with as little water as possible to make a paste that is neither too fine nor too coarse.

 Heat oil in a kadahi and reduce heat.
 Add dal and roast for approximately 30 minutes or till it turns golden-ish brown in color.
 Roast the dal on medium low heat.
 You need to keep stirring the contents continuously.

-Carefully tip in the milk, in three batches.
+Carefully tip in the milk, in three batches along with the saffron soaked milk and cardamom powder.
 Cook while stirring continuously, after each addition, till the milk is absorbed by the dal.

 Add the jaggery & nuts and keep stirring till the jaggery melts and the halwa comes together in one mass.
 Remove the kadahi from heat and transfer the contents to a serving bowl or individual bowls.